atolye15/checklist/README.md

 Now the project is running on https://localhost:8000 with live-reload server.

-Here is the some useful commands;
+Here are the some useful commands;

 #### `yarn lint`
 It lints TypeScript, runs ESLint and Stylelint.